alimness/sabbath-school-resources/src/en/devo/start-into-life/07-believing-is-a-matter-of-trust/05-becoming-and-growing.md

 > <callout>John 14:6</callout>
 > 'I am the way.'

-Thus Jesus frees us from the cul-­de­-sac of life.
+Thus Jesus frees us from the cul-de-sac of life.

 > <callout>John 14:6</callout>
 > 'I am the truth.'